+Born in Holland in 1932, Nouwen was an ordained priest who also studied psychology at the Catholic University of Nijmegen.
+He taught at the University of Notre Dame and the Divinity Schools of Yale and Harvard.
 In 1986, one year after Nouwen accepted an opportunity to visit L’Arche Trosly-Breuil, he chose to make his permanent home at L’Arche Daybreak near Toronto, Canada.
 Ten years later, he died suddenly in Holland and was buried near the Daybreak community.

 Several of Nouwen’s books were inspired by the life he shared with people with intellectual and physical disabilities in L’Arche.
 A journal of his year at L’Arche Trosly is captured in The Road to Daybreak: A Spiritual Journey.
 Additionally, Nouwen wrote Adam, God’s Beloved, a beautiful and inspiring account of how his life was transformed through a friendship with a Core Member in the Daybreak community.